Prospectus & Guide

 This is a brief summary of the federal income tax consequences of investing in The Commerce Funds.
 Please consult with your tax adviser for specific guidance on your Commerce Funds investments.

-A prospectus for the Commerce Funds containing more complete information may be obtained by calling 1-800-995-6365 or by it from this website.
+A prospectus for the Commerce Funds containing more complete information may be obtained by calling 1-800-995-6365 or by downloading it from this website.
 Please consider a Fund's objectives, risks, and charges and expenses, and read the prospectus carefully before investing.
 The prospectus contains this and other information about the Fund.

 The mutual funds referred to in this Web site are offered and sold only to persons residing in the United States and are offered by prospectus only.
 The prospectus contains more complete information about the funds, including charges and expenses, and should be read carefully before investing.